oracle-livelabs/pts/langchain-rag-23ai/lab1/rag1.md

     # RAG Step 2 - Transform the document to text

     if pdf is not None:
-      print("Transforming your document to text, this may take a few seconds") text=""
+      print("Transforming the PDF document to text...")
+    text=""
     for page in pdf.pages:
         text += page.extract_text()
-    print("The PDF document has been transformed to text")
+    print("You have transformed the PDF document to text format")

 ```